chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

   <img src="simple-scriptable-event-listener.png"/>
 </p>

-Once a listener component is added, do the following:
+Afterwards, do the following:
 - Insert event asset into the _Scriptable Event_ field
-- Add the methods to be triggered by the event into the _On Raised_ [Unity Event] field,
+- Insert Game Objects which should be triggered into the _On Raised_ [Unity Event] field
+- Select the methods which should be triggered by the event

-For example, if lights need to be turned off, the listener might be setup as follows (as seen in [Simple Events] sample):
+For example, if you wanted to turn off a light, the listener setup might be as follows (as seen in [Simple Events] sample):
 <p align="center">
   <img src="simple-scriptable-event-listener-sample.png"/>
 </p>

-Now that the listener is ready, the event needs to be triggered.
-This can be done in the following ways:
+Now that the listener is ready, the event needs to be raised.
+This can be done in multiple ways:
-- Using a [Unity Event] and selecting the `SimpleScriptableEvent.Raise()` method
+- Using a [Unity Event] and selecting, adding a `ScriptableEvent` asset and selecting the `SimpleScriptableEvent.Raise()` method
-- Selecting the event asset and clicking the _Raise_ button (debug)
+- Clicking the _Raise_ button in on the event asset
-- Selecting the event asset and clicking the _Raise_ button next to a specific listener (debug)
+- Clicking the _Raise_ button next to a specific listener on the event asset

 <p align="center">
   <img hspace="2%" width="33%" src="simple-scriptable-event-raise-unity-event.png"/>
   <img hspace="2%" width="33%" src="simple-scriptable-event-raise.png"/>
 </p>

-### How to Trigger Events in a Custom Components
+### How to Trigger Events in Custom Components
 In most cases events will be raised from custom components.
-The recommended way to do so is to define a [Unity Event] field and raise the event asset there as described previously.
+The recommended way to do so is to define a [Unity Event] field and raise the event through it.
 This approach will give the most flexibility but will be harder to debug:
 ```cs
 using ScriptableEvents.Events;
 using UnityEngine;